pikadut/wikadut/README.md

 This note is for everyone in this project.
 >>>
-1. this git hcis is always connected to redmine.
-So please everyone input ur issue tracker redmine in comment.
+1. this git SCM is always connected to your project management tools.
+So please everyone input ur issue tracker project management tools in commit message.
-2. Always push to dev branch, except Mr Heru and programer wika who can merge your task, but you can request merge if needed.
+2. Always push to dev branch, except Mr Heru and programer wika who can merge your task into master, but you  can request merge if needed.
 >>>

 Happy works.